scateu/tsv_edl.vim/README.davinci.md

  - Tada!
 DaVinci Resolve should be using your Multicam Clip named "multicam"

 ## 3. Edit!
- - On multicam pane, check 'audio only' button
  - Cmd-A on timeline
- - Option click on the good audio track.
-(Multicam Switch audio only)
+ - Right click, Link
+ - Right click, Unlink
+ - Select all Audio clips.
+Menu - Multicam Switch to Angel 1 (The good audio)
- - Lock Audio 1 Track.
+ - Lock Audio Track.
+ - Select all Video clips.
+Menu - Multicam Switch to Angel 2/3 (Select one default video)
+ - '🔽' key to select next clip
+ - 'Option-2' to switch angel

 # REFERENCES